-Current staffing shortages in the overall educational workforce are already impacting required IEP services and the ability to provide adequate coverage for daily and long-term absences here in Hanover.
-Fully accessible full-day Kindergarten, readily available mental and physical health supports, and new and innovative offerings that challenge and inspire students would all be in jeopardy without a sustainable change in available funding.
+This analysis stops short of new supports or services to grow and improve our overall academic program.
+New programs, course offerings, increased mental health services, and enrichment opportunities for students of all abilities are essentially on hold at this time.
+Current staffing shortages already impact required IEP services and the ability to provide adequate coverage for daily and long-term absences.
+Fully accessible full-day Kindergarten, readily available mental and physical health supports, and new and innovative offerings that challenge and inspire students is all in jeopardy without a sustainable change in available funding.